 Harvard Chan School Dean Michelle A. Williams, ScD, has co-authored a Perspective in The New England Journal of Medicine that calls for more longitudinal studies in aging populations to better understand the “mechanics of immunity” in this vulnerable, growing sector of our global community.
 Learn more in this news item by Harvard T.H.
-Chan School … Continue reading “A call to decode human immune system to help protect our global aging population”
+Chan School of Public Health.

 Sara Bleich, PhD, professor of public health policy at the Harvard Chan School, has penned an op-ed in The New England Journal of Medicine that makes a strong case for an approach that is multi-prong, spanning health systems, population, individual, local, national, and private sector levels.

 An editorial in the New England Journal of Medicine co-authored by Amitahb Chandra has received attention in the news.